KidneyRegeneration/Wilson2026/README.md

-# Repository for both Wilson 2026 kidney organoid studies from Melissa Little group
+# Repository for both Wilson et al 2026 kidney organoid studies

 This repository contains the code used to process and analyse the data available through two publications: